tzcytpm/pl-comms-web/docs/config.md

 ---

-You can configure the app by copying `config.sample.json` to `config.json` or `config.$domain.json` and customising it.
-PL Comms will attempt to load first `config.$domain.json` and if it fails `config.json`.
+You can configure the app by copying `config.sample.json` to `config.json` or `config.$domain.json` and customising it. privateLINE Comms will attempt to load first `config.$domain.json` and if it fails `config.json`.
 This mechanism allows different configuration options depending on if you're hitting e.g. `app1.example.com` or `app2.example.com`.
 Configs are not mixed in any way, it either entirely uses the domain config, or entirely uses `config.json`.